hadleyhzy34/FCPR/README.md

 ## Evaluation

-navigate to folder `experiments/bs.geo.3dmatch/.` and execute the following command.
+Navigate to folder `experiments/bs.geo.3dmatch/.` and execute the following command.

 ### 3DMatch